xy-kasumi/Spark-pulser/docs/user-PULSER.md

 DETECT becomes HIGH whenever discharge current is detected.
 The host is responsible for monitoring DETECT and setting GATE to LOW after the desired pulse duration time.
-The current detection threshold is auto-set to 25% of pulse current by the ED board.
+The current detection threshold is auto-set to 25% of pulse current by the PULSER board.

 When POLARITY or PULSE_CURRENT is updated, DETECT can become LOW even when actual discharge current is still flowing.